Linking the $R_{K^{(\ast)}}$ anomalies to the Hubble tension via a single right-handed neutrino: Flavor-specific two-Higgs-doublet model

-The 2HDM is an economic NP candidate with an additional Higgs doublet introduced to the SM particle content~\cite{Branco:2011iw}.
-A specific 2HDM framework is characterized by its Yukawa interactions and scalar potential, both of which can be either specified by some symmetry background or by purely phenomenological considerations.
-For our purpose to address the $R_{K^{(\ast)}}$ anomalies, we embed three right-handed Dirac neutrinos into the 2HDM, while in constructing the Yukawa interactions and scalar potential, we follow here a mixed phenomenological and symmetric method.
-Explicitly, we consider the following Yukawa Lagrangian given in the \textit{mass basis}:
+The 2HDM is a simple extension of the SM by adding a second Higgs doublet to the SM particle content~\cite{Lee:1973iz,Branco:2011iw}.
+Any specific 2HDM framework is characterized by its Yukawa interactions and scalar potential, both of which can be either specified by some symmetry backgrounds or by purely phenomenological considerations.
+For our purpose to address the $R_{K^{(\ast)}}$ anomalies with a link to the $H_0$ tension, here we follow a data-driven approach.